NaldCapuno/Binary-Operations-and-Number-System-Conversion/README.md

-# Binary-Operations-and-Number-System-Conversion
+# Binary Operations and Number System Conversion
-A python program that solves binary operations and converts number system
+This Python program allows users to perform binary operations and convert between different number systems, such as binary, decimal, and hexadecimal.